 Install or relocate the Manipulator with two or more people.
 The Manipulator weights are as follows.
-Be careful not to get hands, fingers, or feet caught and/or have equipment damaged by a fall of the Manipulator.

-RS3-351 : approx. 17 kg: 38 lb.
+Be careful not to feet caught and/or have equipment damaged by a fall of the RS3-351 : approx. 17 kg: 38 lb.
 RS4-551 : approx. 19 kg: 42 lb.

-- When removing the Manipulator from the ceiling, support the Manipulator, and then remove the anchor bolts.
-Removing the anchor bolts without supporting is extremely hazardous and may result in fall of the Manipulator. - (1) Turn OFF the power on all devices and unplug the cables. - (2) Hold the bottom of Arm #1 by hand to unscrew the anchor bolts.
+When removing the Manipulator from the ceiling, support then remove the anchor bolts.
+Removing the anchor bolts extremely hazardous and may result in fall of the Manipulator --

+- (1) Turn OFF the power on all devices and unplug the cables. - (2) Hold the bottom of Arm #1 by hand to unscrew the anchor bolts.
 Then, remove the Manipulator.